MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 The refresh interval determines how often your data is synced between the data source and Microsoft Search.
 Each type of data source has a different set of optimal refresh schedules based on how often data is modified and the type of modifications.

-There are two types of refresh intervals, which are **Full refresh** and **Incremental refresh**, but incremental refreshes are not available for some data sources.
+There are two types of refresh intervals, which are **Full refresh** and **Incremental refresh**, but incremental refreshes aren't available for some data sources.

 With a full refresh, the search engine processes and indexes every item in the content source, regardless of previous crawls.
 A full refresh works best for these situations:

 * Detecting deletions of data.
-* The incremental refresh failed to update content due to errors.
+* The incremental refresh found errors, and failed.
 * ACLs were modified.
 * Crawl rules were modified.
-* When schema for the connection has been updated (schema updates are not yet supported).
+* The schema for the connection has been updated (schema updates aren't yet supported).

 With an **Incremental refresh**, the search engine can process and index only the items that were created or modified since the last successful crawl.
-Therefore, not all the data in the content source is reindexed.
+As a result, not all the data in the content source is reindexed.
 Incremental refreshes work best to detect content, metadata, permission, and other updates.

 Incremental refreshes are much faster than full refreshes because unchanged items aren’t processed.
-However, if you choose to run incremental refreshes, you still need to run full refreshes periodically to maintain an accurate data sync between the content source and the search index.
+However, if you choose to run incremental refreshes, you still need to run full refreshes periodically to maintain correct data sync between the content source and the search index.

 ![Incremental crawl and full crawl interval settings showing Incremental at 15 minutes and Full crawl at 1 week.](media/refreshschedule.png)